soleneG02/product-hunt/README.md

 The backend is accessible at [http://localhost:3000/api](http://localhost:3000/api).

-To start the front end, enter inside the folder
+To start the front end, open a new window of your terminal and enter inside the folder

 ```
     cd product-hunt-front